seanway28/13.E-commerceBE/README.md

 (5) From the command line, enter the MySQL shell using mysql -u root -p

-(6) Inside the <ySQL shell run source db/schema.sql to create the database
+(6) Inside the MySQL shell run source db/schema.sql to create the database

 (7) Exit the MySQL shell (using "quit") to return to the command line.
 Proceed to run npm run seed to polulate the tables and data